 Wind Advisory from WED 8:00 AM CDT until WED 1:00 PM CDT

-Wind Advisory from WED 8:00 AM CDT until WED 1:00 PM CDTNew

 …WIND ADVISORY IN EFFECT FROM 8 AM THIS MORNING TO 1 PM CDT